run-llama/chat-ui/README.md

 }
 ```

-Or you can extend them with your own children components and styles:
+Or you can extend them with your own children components:

 ```tsx
 import { ChatSection, ChatMessages, ChatInput } from '@llamaindex/chat-ui'